DPDK/dpdk/doc/guides/prog_guide/rcu_lib.rst

 The separation of triggering the reporting from querying the status provides the writer threads flexibility to do useful work instead of blocking for the reader threads to enter the quiescent state or go offline.
 This reduces the memory accesses due to continuous polling for the status.
+But, since the resource is freed at a later time, the token and the reference to the deleted resource need to be stored for later queries.

 The ``rte_rcu_qsbr_synchronize()`` API combines the functionality of ``rte_rcu_qsbr_start()`` and blocking ``rte_rcu_qsbr_check()`` into a single API.
 This API triggers the reader threads to report their quiescent state and polls till all the readers enter the quiescent state or go offline.
 This API does not allow the writer to do useful work while waiting and introduces additional memory accesses due to continuous polling.
+However, the application does not have to store the token or the reference to the deleted resource.
+The resource can be freed immediately after ``rte_rcu_qsbr_synchronize()`` API returns.

 The reader thread must call ``rte_rcu_qsbr_thread_offline()`` and ``rte_rcu_qsbr_thread_unregister()`` APIs to remove itself from reporting its